xyth0rn/NYCU_VLSI_2024/HW2/hw2.md

 ### Vg = 1.0
 #### Initial Guess
-Source Code: same as HW 2-1-1 except set all `Vg` to 1.0
+Source Code: same as Problem 2-1-1 except set all `Vg` to 1.0

 Simulation Result:
 ```